ocapn/ocapn/draft-specifications/CapTP Specification.md

 ```

 In this way, it is not necessary to wait to dispatch messages until the promise
-has been resolved.
+has been fulfilled.
 Messages can just be sent in advance to a promise of the
-eventual object as they normally would to its eventual resolution.
+eventual object as they normally would to its eventual fulfillment.
 This also
 improves efficiency by reducing the number of round trips needed to perform the
 same task.
 Take the above example of a car factory which produces a car, the car
 then can be driven which will produce a noise.
 Without promise pipelining this